 (sets & transplants)

-Starting seeds in relation to your frost dates is the most common way to figure out when to start seeds.
+Frost dates are the most common indicator for figuring out when to start seeds.
 However, if you live in a hot, dry climate, or at a high elevation, frost dates might not always be your best guide.

 Get your seed starting dates automatically calculated for you!

-Imagine a tool in which you type in your frost dates, and it automatically calculates the following for EACH CROP:
+Staying on course and starting seeds at the right time requires just a bit of planning and organization.
+Imagine a tool in which you type in your frost date, and it automatically calculates the following for EACH CROP: